Animiral/go-strength-model/README.md

-This repository contains scripts and material for my strength model based on KataGo, which is the subject of my master thesis.
+This repository contains scripts, utilities and material for my strength model based on KataGo, which is the subject of my master thesis.

 The strength model is a neural network model which uses the existing KataGo infrastructure and a new additional strength head component to predict players' strength rating from recent moves played.
 This document gives you step-by-step instructions for training and running the strength model.